hortigraph/hortigraph.github.io/_glossary/base-line.md

+---
-## BASE LINE
+title: BASE LINE
-### Definition
+---
+`BASE LINE`

 Base Lines:
 It is main and longest line, which passes approximately through the centre of the field.
-All the other measurements to show the details of the work are taken with respect of this line.
+All the other measurements to show the details of the work are taken with respect of this line.`

-### Description
+undefined